jacobwojoski/dice-stats/README.md

 - ENABLE_STREAK_MSGS -------- Choose what dice to display streak msgs for ----------[Def : d20]     (Local)

 ## Install
-Can add to module folder by hand by placing it in
+If prerelease version is desired the user can add to module folder by hand by placing it
 ```bash
 $/PATH_TO_FOUNDRY_DATA(Prolly AppData foulder on windows)/Sources/Modules
 ```